microbecode/evm-connector/README.md

 ## Functionality

 This tool is meant to be used if you know a function you want to interact with, but don't have the tools nor the ABI to interact with the function in more conventional ways.

+### Chosen network

+The blockchain network to use is determined by your browser wallet.
+Its chainId (https://chainlist.org/) is displayed in the "Execute" button.

+### Defining function

+You can either choose a predefined function template, or define your own function with the option "Input manually".

+If you choose to define your function manually, you have to at least define "function name" and "contract address".
+If you choose a predefined function template, you only need to enter the contract address and possible input values.

 ### Possible questions